 Two final stories: 1.), I got into the ill-advised habit where, upon returning to the house after a jog or shopping, I would sprint out into the backyard with them and wrassle’ right there with ’em on the grass, hopefully avoiding doggie mines.
 For those of you who are unfamiliar with this breed of dog, you will quickly understand why they are thusly named, and you will also understand why the owners of the house cautioned me (especially me, not my wife) against playing this game, but if it should so happen that this game were played, that I best be “on my guard” in case I didn’t want one or both of my “testicles” to wind up “in the back of my throat” (not their exact words).

 One of my, like, hugest regrets (#2) is that I did not film us all wrasslin’-especially me and Whiskey.
 We tussled with such unbounded fervor that even Lani kind of stayed “just out of reach”, respecting the fervor, even when I tried to momentarily shed myself from Whiskey and include her in our shenanigans.
-When Whiskey got started, it was very difficult to calm him down again, and he would literally begin steaming like a runaway train, until the borders between fun and “Danger Will Robinson” were not only advanced upon, but dissolved and crossed.
+When Whiskey got started, it was very difficult to calm him down again, and he would literally begin steaming like a runaway train, until the borders between fun and “Bloodsport” were not only advanced upon, but leapt over in a gazelle-like bound.
 On two occasions I had to stop immediately and hold Whiskey gently, giving him all the love I could muster-out of fear, perhaps-until he realized he was back on a planet where he was loved, and he did not have to defend his life with his dying breath from terrifying alien invaders intent on killing and enslaving the populace.
 Which, really, couldn’t have been further from my mind.

 Story #2: My Next Hugest Regret.
 Whenever the dogs wanted to rest a little, and the sun wasn’t too hot for them, they would lie, Sphinx-like, on the back lawn, with their front legs stretched out in front of them.
 They would lie like that, Lani more so than Whiskey, in a kind of gentle “catch-my-breath” moment.
 If you didn’t look close, you might be tempted to assume that they were not alert, and, in fact, relaxing hard core.